kubeshop/tracetest/docs/docs/cli/running-tests.md

 ## Running Your First Test

 To run a test, give the path to the test definition file with the `'-d'` option.
-This will launch a test, providing us with a link to the created test run.
+This will launch a test and provide with link to the created test run.

 ```sh
 tracetest test run -d path/to/test.yaml